 \subsection{Neural Records Database}

 In the present study, a database of cortical electrophysiological activity was analyzed.
-The database came from the laboratory of adaptive intelligence at the Riken Brain Science Institute, Japan.
-All surgical and experimental procedures were idealized and performed by the researchers of the corresponding institution.
-Experiments were approved by the Riken's scientific ethics committee following the experimental protocols (No. H24-2-203(4)) and the recommendations of the Weatherall report: "The use of non-human primates in research".
-Detailed information regarding methodology, subjects and materials is available on \citep{nagasaka2011multidimensional} and (\texttt{http://neurotycho.org}).
+The database came from the Laboratory of Adaptive Intelligence at the Riken Brain Science Institute, Japan.
+All surgical and experimental procedures were idealized and performed by the researchers of the affiliated institution.
+The Riken's scientific ethics committee approved experiments following the experimental protocols (No. H24-2-203(4)) and the recommendations of the Weatherall report: "The use of non-human primates in research."
+Detailed information regarding methodology, subjects, and materials is available at \citep{nagasaka2011multidimensional} and (\texttt{http://neurotycho.org}).